canjs/can-control/docs/control.md

 @group can-control.static static
 @group can-control.prototype prototype
 @link ../docco/control/control.html docco
+@package ../package.json

 @description Create organized, memory-leak free, rapidly performing, stateful controls with declarative event binding.
 Use `Control` to create UI controls like tabs, grids, and context menus, and organize them into higher-order business rules with [can.route].
 It can serve as both a traditional view and a traditional controller.

 @signature `Control( [staticProperties,] instanceProperties )`

 Create a new, extended, control constructor function.
 This functionality is inherited from [can-construct] and is deprecated in favor of using [can-control.extend].

 @param {Object} [staticProperties] An object of properties and methods that are added the control constructor function directly.
 The most common property to add is [can-control.defaults].

 @param {Object} instanceProperties An object of properties and methods that belong to instances of the `Control` constructor function.
 These properties are added to the control's `prototype` object.
 Properties that look like event handlers (ex: `"{element} click"` or `"{element} li mouseenter"`) are setup